 Break off people into groups of two.
-Each partnership will be tied together at the ankles and must compete in race against other partnerships.
-The team to finish first and remain tied together wins the race.
+Each pair will be tied together at the ankles and must compete in a race against other pairs.
+The team to finish first while remaining tied together wins the race.
 This can be done in conjunction with other activities.

 17. Office Themed Pictionary

 Create teams, making sure to break departments up.
-Use the drawing based charades game to help people educate their persons on what he or she does.
-Each member of each team will be given the opportunity to draw one aspect of his or her job, whether it be a day to day activity or something more complicated.
+Use the drawing-based charades game to help people educate their team members on what they do.
+Each member of each team will be given the opportunity to draw one aspect of his or her job, whether it be a day-to-day activity or something more complicated.

 18. The Human Knot

 Have all participating people form a circle.
 After the circle is formed, people will hold the right hand of one employee and the left hand of another employee.
-Make sure people holding hands are standing across from each other so a human knot can be formed.
-The goal of this activity is to untie this knot without dropping your partners’ hand.
+Make sure the people holding hands are standing across from each other so a human knot can be formed.
+The goal of this activity is to untie this knot without letting go of anyone's hand.

 19. Blind Folded Obstacle Course

 Create an obstacle course through the office.
-People who volunteer to go through the course are blindfolded and guided through the course by persons.
+People who volunteer to go through the course are blindfolded and guided through the course by their colleagues.

 20. Cup Stacking